 God Eater 3

 God Eater 3 is an upcoming action-RPG that focuses on hack-n-slash combat.
 In the game, players are tasked with hunting down “Aragami”, which are massive otherworldly creatures.
 The character you play as is known as a God Eater, capable of absorbing energy from slain monsters in order to unleash “burst moves”, which are special attacks that deal insane amounts of damage to enemies.

 Gameplay feels similar Monster Hunter, albeit more fast-paced, and has you seeking out oversized monsters with a team of up to four players.
 Combat has you using a variety of God Arc weapons, which transform into guns and are tailored to fit different playstyles.
 God Eater 3 features interesting creature designs and a deep combat system that’s satisfying to master.

 Hellpoint is an action-RPG currently being developed by Cradle Games.
 Fans of Bloodborne will immediately feel at home with Hellpoint’s punishing combat and dark, albeit sci-fi themed, open-world.
 The game has you exploring an abandoned space station orbiting a black hole, attempting to unravel mysteries surrounding a cataclysmic event.

 During your journey you’ll encounter a number of tough, demonic creatures that have taken over the station.
-In order delve deeper, you’ll have to become stronger by crafting weapons and skills capable of dealing with the terrifying enemies.
+In order to delve deeper, you’ll have to become stronger by crafting weapons and skills capable of dealing with the terrifying enemies.
 With limited quantities of fast travel checkpoints and branching story paths, the game tasks you with developing effective strategies for surviving its hellish challenges.